aidingnan/cowroot/README.md

 A block-device is required for storing all rootfs snapshots (as the btrfs sub-volume). eMMC is preferred for deployed devices.
 HDD or SSD may also used if they are available for u-boot.

-# Note

-Noting that it is the system's responsibility to confirm the ro rootfs is bootable.
-But this is not a trivial job.
-Since there may be many possibilities that a rootfs does not function properly.
-There may be kernel issues, system-level software issues, bad service configurations, and buggy applications.
-Failing to check those issues and wrongly confirming a bad rootfs to be bootable may cause the user stuck in a system and has no way to switch to another.
-So making sure the bootability test built into each released rootfs package won't lie.

 Of course there could be a fail-safe ro rootfs to do the recovery or safe-mode job.
 But this is a policy and not implemented now.
 It is fairly easy to modify the u-boot script to forcfully boot the fail-safe rootfs when, say, some gpio is hold to required level during boot.